Nilpotence of $\eta$ in \'etale motivic spectra: Abstract

 \section{Abstract}

 We show that every object of the stable étale motivic homotopy category over any scheme is \texorpdfstring{$\eta$}{eta}-complete.
 In some cases we show that in fact the fourth power of \texorpdfstring{$\eta$}{eta} is null, whereas the third power of $\eta$ is always nonvanishing, similar to the situation in topology.
+Moreover, we prove an étale version of May's nilpotence conjecture, that states that $H\Z \in \Sp$ detects the vanishing of $\mathbf{E}_\infty$-rings.
+We use this to show a version of Nishida's nilpotence theorem in $\SHet{S}$, i.e.\ that any positive degree self map of the unit is nilpotent.